evilsocket/sum/README.md

 Once defined on the Sum server, any client will be able to execute calls like `findSimilar("some-vector-id-here", 0.9)`, such calls will be evaluated on data **in memory** in order to be as fast as possible, while the same data will be persisted on disk as binary protobuf encoded files.

-To have a better idea of how this works, take a look at [the example python client code](https://github.com/evilsocket/sum/blob/master/clients/python/example.py) that will create a few vectors on the server, define an oracle, call it for every vector and print the similarities the server returned.

-To build the python client and run the example app:

-    sudo python -m pip install --upgrade pip sudo python -m pip install grpcio
-    sudo python -m pip install grpcio-tools
-    make pycli
-    python clients/python/example.py